itacentury/CenturyPackageBO1/README.md

 Welcome to my Black Ops GSC Mod Menu

-This works on XBOX360, PS3 and PC and thanks to @ImJtagModz it is working online with other players!
+This works on XBOX360, PS3 and PC and thanks to @ImJtagModz you are able to connect to other players!

 ## INSTALLATION